deepaksama/deepaksama.github.io/_posts/Java/2017-03-04-Java-Interview-Questions.md

 ### **14. What is fail-fast property of the Iterator?**

 Iterator fail-fast property checks for any modification in the structure of the underlying collection every time we try to get the next element.
-If there is any modification fount, it throws ConcurrentModificationException.
+If there is any modification found, it throws __ConcurrentModificationException__.
 All the implementations 	of Iterator in Collection classes are fail-fast by design except the concurrent collection classes like ConcurrentHashMap and CopyOnWriteArrayList.

 ### **15. How to avoid ConcurrentModificationException while iterating over collection?**